Introduction to Australia Company Formation & Taxation FAQ

 3. What are the costs associated with registering an Australian company?

-The registration fee varies depending on the company type.
-For most companies, the current fee is approximately $506 AUD.
+Company registration fees vary by company type.
+For most proprietary companies, the current fee is approximately $506 AUD.
+Additional costs may include professional services for registration or legal support.

 4. How long does it take to register a company in Australia?